bhumphrey0x20/RDAndroid-Stream/README.md

 # RDAndroid-Stream
-Streaming webcam video to android phone using rawdrawandroid (https://github.com/cnlohr/rawdrawandroid ) on a local network.
+Streaming webcam video to android phone using rawdrawandroid (https://github.com/cnlohr/rawdrawandroid ) on a local network. client.c is compiled using rawdrawandroid (see below).

+server.cpp was compiled and run on linux. server.cpp should be moved to another dir and compiled using openCV's make file.

 ## To use this app
  * please visit CNLorh's rawdraw-android github: https://github.com/cnlohr/rawdrawandroid and get the demo code installed and working on your android device.